-Data is stored within VA approved MAG / VAEC MAG / VA tenancy (Microsoft Power Platform - Dynamics 365).
+Data is stored within VA approved VAEC Microsoft Azure Government (VAEC Azure) / Microsoft Power Platform (VA Microsoft Dynamics 365).
 Information sharing between the components is conducted with only the necessary data in order for the health monitoring and behavior change support programs to function.